fmatthew5876/stdcxx-bitset/proposal/draft.md

 Acknowledgments
 ====================

-* Thank you to everyone one the std proposals forum.
+* Thank you to everyone one the std-proposals forum.

 <!--